Pacific-Softwares/larpress-digital/documents/docs/modules/system/modules.md

 # Modules Introduction

-Modules are self-contained Laravel packages that extend LaraPressDigital functionality.
+Modules are self-contained Laravel packages that extend larpress functionality.
 They allow you to add features without modifying core code.

 ## What are Modules?

-Modules in LaraPressDigital are:
+Modules in larpress are:

 - **Self-Contained** - Everything needed in one package
 - **Installable** - Easy installation via ZIP or directory